Huaguangjiao One

 Huaguangjiao One (华光礁一号) is a Chinese merchant ship, built during the Southern Song dynasty (1127–1279), that sank off the coast of the Paracel Islands (Xisha Islands) in the South China Sea.
-The ship's name translates as "Magnificent China Reef Wreck #1".
-It was discovered in 1996 and is currently the oldest hull that China has discovered in the open seas.
+The ship is named after the reef where it was found, which translates literally as "Magnificent China Reef" and known as Discovery Reef in English.
+The wreck was discovered in 1996 and is currently the oldest hull that China has discovered in the open seas.

 Archeological findings

 In 1996, a group of Chinese fishermen discovered a 20.0 m, 6.0 m wide ship about three meters below the surface near the Huaguang Reef.
 The wreckage covered 180 square meters meaning that the ship would have had an estimated displacement capacity of 60 tons and 11 cabins.

-On 15 March 2007, an archeological salvaging operation was organized by the National Museum of China and the Hainan Provincial Administration of Culture, Radio & Television, Publishing and Sport, and the excavation of the shipwreck site at Huaguang Reef initiated.
+On 15 March 2007, an archaeological salvaging operation was organized by the National Museum of China and the Hainan Provincial Administration of Culture, Radio & Television, Publishing and Sport, and the excavation of the shipwreck site at Huaguang Reef initiated.
 This operation not only helped the archaeologists involved in the survey locate nearly 10 other shipwrecks in the surrounding area, but also helped establish the first time that China conducted high-seas excavation work.

 According to Dr. Zhang Wei, director of China's Underwater Research Center with the National Museum at the time of the discovery, even though the wreck had been robbed many times and severely damaged by looters, the retrieval of the more than 10,000 pieces of antique pottery and porcelain, which seems to have mainly come from the Fujian and Guangdong kilns, provide important information and evidence of an already well established maritime trade route, known as the Maritime Silk Road, between China and the rest of the world during the Song and Yuan dynasty (1280–1368).